cwood89/AutoGram/README.md

 > Automate your 100 days of code Instagram posts.
 ![GitHub package.json version](https://img.shields.io/github/package-json/v/cwood89/AutoGram)

 My goal for this project is to simplify my 100 days of code posts.
 I want to be able to screenshot my code and save the image.
-Then upload it along with a comment thats formatted to include optional hashtags.
+Then upload it along with a description thats formatted to include optional hashtags.

 ## Meta